aws/aws-encryption-sdk-javascript/modules/example-node/Readme.md

 ## KMS Regional Discovery

 This is an example of using a KMS Regional Discovery Keyring that limits the AWS Encryption SDK to CMKs in a particular AWS Region(s).
 This is different from a KMS Discovery Keyring that doesn't specify any CMKs and will therefore use CMKs from any region available.
 For a more detailed explanation, see kms_regional_discovery.ts.

 ## RSA Simple

 This is an example of using a RSA key pair to encrypt and decrypt a simple string.
 This has some advantages for certain use cases, but we recommend that you use a keyring that protects your wrapping keys and performs cryptographic operations within a secure boundary.
 A KMS keyring uses AWS Key Management Service (AWS KMS) customer master keys (CMKs) that never leave AWS KMS unencrypted.
 For a more detailed explanation, see rsa_simple.ts.

+## AES Simple

+This is an example of using a shared secret to encrypt and decrypt a simple string.
+This has some advantages for certain use cases, but we recommend that you use a keyring that protects your wrapping keys and performs cryptographic operations within a secure boundary.
+A KMS keyring uses AWS Key Management Service (AWS KMS) customer master keys (CMKs) that never leave AWS KMS unencrypted.
+For a more detailed explanation, see aes_simple.ts.

+## Multi Keyring

+This is an example of using a Multi Keyring to encrypt and decrypt a simple string.
+This example uses an raw AES keyring and a KMS Keyring.
+This has some advantages for certain use cases, but we recommend that you use a keyring that protects your wrapping keys and performs cryptographic operations within a secure boundary.
+A KMS keyring uses AWS Key Management Service (AWS KMS) customer master keys (CMKs) that never leave AWS KMS unencrypted.
+For a more detailed explanation, see multi_keyring.ts.

 ## How to Use